JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 2. Smooth them with a dab of mineral oil, lemon oil, or coconut oil though on a different part of the cloth or a new one.
 This worked very well for me and made the strings feel like joy.

+Finishes
+How to [apply guitar finishes in an apartment](https://www.tdpri.com/threads/advice-on-finishing-a-guitar-in-an-apartment.974673/) some say to just spray can in a parking lot or a public space, then you have to deal with wind but hey ...

 Setup